Washington Marine Vegetation Atlas

 - Customize searches for a particular species of interest, survey data, study type, purpose, etc.

-Read a tutorial on how to use the atlas.
 Launch the Atlas in a separate window for full screen or mobile devices.

 Links to more information about coastal habitats and marine vegetation in Washington State.

 - Washington Coastal Atlas – Make a coastal map for Washington State.
 Download aerial photos of Washington shorelines.
 Map public beaches, biology, slope stability, and more.
 (Washington State Department of Ecology.)

 - Encyclopedia of Puget Sound – A free, open access website where scientists, policymakers and educators find and share information about the Puget Sound ecosystem.

 - DNR’s GIS Data – Download spatial datasets, including nearshore habitat vegetation mapping and state-owned aquatic lands managed by DNR.